Lawrence University’s Leo Sussman earned first-place honors in the recent 2012 San Francisco Flute Festival competition.

 This was the first time Sussman, a San Francisco resident, had entered the competition, which features both an adult (over 18) and youth (under 18) division.

 A double degree candidate pursuing majors in flute performance and physics, Sussman is a student in the studio of assistant professor of music Erin Lesser.

 Conservatory of Music

 Lawrence University, "Student Flutist Leo Sussman Wins National Competition in San Francisco" (2012).
 Press Releases.
-Paper 387.
+387.